SMS codes: long code vs. short code

 Learn the ins and outs of TFNs and get help with your application.

 Use our helpful comparison table below to help you decide which option is right for your business.
-Or, let us know if you’d like to be spoken through this.
+Or, let us know if you’d like to be walked through this.

-In brief, the power of text messaging can effectively connect you to your audience.
-The type of number you choose to send from will depend on how large your audience is, the frequency and speed of your sending needs, as well as much time and budget you are willing to part with.
+The power of text messaging can effectively connect you to your audience.
+The type of number you choose to send from will depend on how large your audience is, the frequency and speed of your sending needs, as well how much time and budget you are willing to part with.

 Our team of messaging experts are happy to talk you through the difference between a long code and short code.
 You can also find out more about dedicated numbers by catching up on past blog posts.